-Another key difference between contracts for simple access to particular data under Principle 8 and contracts for exploitation of a data source under Principle 9 concerns terms as to the characteristics and quantity of data: Unless the parties have agreed otherwise, the supplier in a contract governed by this Principle has no obligation with respect to the quality or quantity of data to which the recipient will have access.
+Another key difference between contracts for simple access to particular data under Principle 8 and contracts for exploitation of a data source under this Principle concerns terms as to the characteristics and quantity of data: Unless the parties have agreed otherwise, the supplier in a contract governed by this Principle has no obligation with respect to the quality or quantity of data to which the recipient will have access.
 Of course, parties will sometimes deviate from this default rule and agree, e.g., that the recipient will be enabled to harvest a particular minimum quantity of data and/or data of a particular minimum quality.
-But if both the quality and the quantity of data are clearly defined in the agreement, the transaction would often be one in which recipient is granted access to 'particular data' and the contract would be subject only to Principle 8.
-It is to be noted that the terms in Principle 8(2)(a)(i) and (ii) still apply and, thus, for example, material descriptions or representations would still be relevant.
+But if both the quality and the quantity of data are clearly defined in the agreement, the transaction would often be one in which the recipient is granted access to "particular data" and the contract would be subject only to Principle 8.
+It is worth noting that the terms listed in Principle 7(2)(b) and incorporated in Principle 8(2)(b) still apply, and thus, for example, material descriptions or representations would still be relevant.

-56. Assume that, in Illustration 51, business B approaches car manufacturer C, describes to C its plans to develop a smart weather report service for remote areas, and asks C whether there is any data generated by C's cars that would be suitable for this purpose.
+55. Assume that, in Illustration no. 50, business B approaches car manufacturer C, describes to C its plans to develop a smart weather report service for remote areas, and asks C whether there is any data generated by C's cars that would be suitable for this purpose.
 C then offers to B access to the connected cars' windshield wipers and headlights, to which B agrees.
-It turns out, however, that the headlights do not at all react to different weather conditions, but run in the same mode irrespective of whether rain is pouring or the sun shining, and that the windshield wipers are automatically activated also where there is dust on the windshield, rendering the windshield wiper data much less useful for B's purposes.
+It turns out, however, that the headlights do not at all react to different weather conditions, but run in the same mode irrespective of whether rain is pouring or the sun shining, and that the windshield wipers are automatically activated also when there is dust on the windshield, rendering the windshield wiper data much less useful for B's purposes.
 As C had notice of B's particular purpose for obtaining the data and that B was relying on C's skill or judgment in selecting the data source, the data source must be fit for the recipient's particular purposes.
-However, unless the parties have agreed otherwise, B would not be entitled to a particular quantity of headlight or windshield wiper data and, for example, B would not have any rights against C where it turns out that buyers of C's cars are becoming more and more climate-aware and use their cars less and less often.
+However, unless the parties have agreed otherwise, B would not be entitled to a particular quantity of headlight or windshield wiper data and, for example, B would not have any rights against C if it turns out that buyers of C's cars are becoming more climate-aware and use their cars less often.